jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Unless you know for sure that the number of flyweight instances are fixed and small, I'd prefer some sort of flyweight clean up.
 Instances can be released when there are no more references to them.
 For some languages, such as C++, this responsibility is mostly upon the developer.
 For other languages, such as Java, the environment will manage this and perform garbage collection when needed.

-The GoF didn't provide any suggestions, as noted above.
+The GoF didn't provide any Flyweight reclamation suggestions, as noted above.
 Even with garbage collection, we have an issue, since the Flyweight itself is a reference which would prevent garbage collection.

 Java has a nice way to address this with its [WeakHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html) class.
 A __WeakHashMap__ doesn't include the map in a stored instance's reference count.
 If the weak map is the only reference to an instance, then it is eligible for garbage collection.